santannal/Crud-De-alunos/README.md

 # 👨‍💻 Students CRUD for Abútua Bootcamp

-This project aims to implement a CRUD (Create and Read) system for clients using JavaScript.
+This project aims to implement a CRUD (Create and Read) system for students using JavaScript.
 The system does not use a database, as the objective is to learn how to use masks with jQuery Masks.

 ## ⭐ Technologies Used